 Mural for Planned Parenthood & For Freedoms by Zoë Buckman and Anya Ayoung-Chee, 100th Anniversary Gala at Pier 36

-British artist Zoe Buckman teamed up with Project Runway winner Anya Ayoung-Chee on a mural of a uterus in the form of a butterfly, its wings decorated in boxing gloves, representing women’s fighting spirits.
+For their 100 Year Gala, Planned Parenthood asked British artist Zoe Buckman and Project Runway winner Anya Ayoung-Chee to collaborate on a mural installed for one night in NYC, 2017.
+The mural reflects a uterus in the form of a butterfly, its wings decorated in boxing gloves, representing women’s fighting spirits.
 The piece was presented by For Freedoms, and builds upon Buckman’s earlier neon work, Champ, a uterus with boxing gloves for ovaries.
 “The wings and the uterus being larger than life represents freedom,” Chee told artnet News of the project, her first collaboration with an artist.
 Buckman agreed, adding that “I wanted to make something that was political and was about the fight, but was also celebratory, and about beauty and flight and power and femininity.”

 WE HOLD THESE TRUTHS TO BE SELF-EVIDENT – February 8th